 The Rabbit Skill Development Program is part of the Skill Development Program (SDP) from Cross Country Canada and Sport Canada’s Long-Term Athlete Development Model (LTAD), which is designed to encourage lifelong participation in sport while developing all participants to their full potential.

 The Bunnyrabbit program is for 4-5 year olds and is designed to develop fundamental movement skills (with a focus on balance and agility), coordination, self-confidence, imagination and social skills.
 It encourages children to be active, grow to skillfully control their bodies, and develop an awareness and appreciation of our natural environment.

 The Jackrabbit program for children 6–10 aims to help children to learn basic cross-country ski skills (both classic and skate) and to instill a lifelong interest in the sport, thereby enhancing their quality of life and health.
 The program is designed to develop FUNdamental movement skills, build overall motor skills, confidence and social skills, and encourage fun and participation.
 Low-key competitions are introduced, as are inter-club social, skill, and fitness-oriented ski activities, such as the Rabbit Tournament.

-The Rabbit SDPs begin in early January.
+The Rabbit SDPs begin January 10/11 2015.
 When you register, you can choose either the Saturday or Sunday sessions.
 Both programs run from 10am to 12pm for 10 weeks and end in a combined session event in mid-March with the exciting Rabbit Tournament!

 Use the links below to find more information about: